craig5/python-samples/README.md

 # python-samples
-Collection of some sample python set
+Collection of some sample python scripts.